 If the executor of the deceased person’s estate files a wrongful death lawsuit, compensation recovered from the suit will be passed to the victim’s next of kin or beneficiaries.
 Compensation from a wrongful death lawsuit may include:

 - Medical expenses before passing

 - Lost wages

 A skilled attorney can evaluate your case and offer you a better understanding of how much your wrongful death case may be worth.

 It is often said there is no timetable for grieving.
 While that is certainly true, there is a timetable to file a wrongful death lawsuit.
 Georgia law gives family members two years from the date of their loved one’s death to file a lawsuit.
 Working under this strict deadline can be challenging for family members who are still trying to process what losing a loved one means.

 Getting an attorney on your side early can help.
 An attorney can manage legal deadlines and prepare your wrongful death case while you focus on healing.
 If you wait too long, you can lose the opportunity to hold the negligent party accountable for their actions in court.
 Filing a lawsuit after the statute of limitations period expires will generally result in the case being dismissed.

 Contact a Seasoned Georgia Car Accident Attorney Today

 Coping with the sudden loss of a loved one is never easy.
 No one can tell you how to grieve or fully prepare you for life without your beloved family member.
 At Jonathan R. Brockman, P.C., what we can do is help you achieve a measure of justice on behalf of your loved one.

 If a car accident caused by someone else took the life of a family member, contact Jonathan R. Brockman, P.C. today by calling (770) 205-8827.
-We want to help you recover the compensation your family deserves and give you a sense of financial stability while you cope with the loss of your loved one.
+Our Georgia car accident Lawyers want to help you recover the compensation your family deserves and give you a sense of financial stability while you cope with the loss of your loved one.
 The initial case evaluation is free and confidential.